Coaching Strategies

 This article dives deep into this ICF Core Competency, explaining how coaches can develop, nurture, and integrate the mindset of continuous self-improvement, presence, and flexibility required for coaching excellence.

-What is the ICF Competency "Embodying a Coaching Mindset"?
+What Is the ICF Competency “Embodies a Coaching Mindset”?

 The Psychological Foundations of a Coaching Mindset

-A strong coaching mindset is rooted in several key psychological concepts:
+A strong coaching mindset is rooted in several key psychological concepts that every coach should understand and cultivate:

-1. Growth Mindset: Coaches believe in their own capacity to grow and help others evolve.
+• Growth Mindset: Coaches believe in their own capacity to grow and help others evolve.
+This concept, rooted in Carol Dweck’s research, is the backbone of a coaching approach that sees challenges as opportunities for development.

 Characteristics of a Coach Who Embodies the Mindset